Goldstern's Principle with respect to Hausdorff Measures: Abstract

 \section{Abstract}

-This paper is a continuation of the paper \cite{Goto2025}.
+This paper is a continuation of the paper \cite{Goto2025} and studies Goldstern's principle, a principle about unions of continuum many null sets, further.
 The main result is that the Hausdorff measure version of Goldstern's principle for $\boldpi^1_1$ sets fails in $L$, despite the fact that the Lebesgue measure version is true.
+Moreover, we show that this version holds provided that the measurable cardinal exists.
 Other various results regarding Goldstern's principle are established.